 Jeff Garzik is a futurist, entrepreneur and software engineer.
-Jeff founded and runs Dunvegan Space Systems, and works as a bitcoin core developer with BitPay.
-Jeff serves on the board of Coin Center, and the advisory board of Chain.com and WayPaver Labs.
+Jeff founded and runs Dunvegan Space Systems.
+Jeff serves on the board of Coin Center, and the advisory board of BitFury, BitPay, Chain.com, Netki and WayPaver Labs.
 Jeff has delivered presentations on bitcoin and blockchain at TEDx, State of Digital Money, many bitcoin conferences, as well as private briefings to corporations, governments, central banks, and hedge funds.

 Jeff has a long history of early technology adoption.
 After helping to inaugurate CNN.com on the Internet in the early 1990s, he worked for a succession of Internet startups and service providers.
 At the same time, he worked continuously on open source software engineering projects for over two decades.